-- ➤ Voltage Monitoring Monitors various voltages of key elements, such as the CPU, and other critical system voltage levels to ensure stable current passing through mainboard components.
-System voltages include Vcore on CPU, and +2.5V, +3.3V, VccIN, +12V, -12V, 3.3V Battery on system etc. - ➤ Fan Status Monitoring To prevent CPU from overheating, the CPU fan is monitored for RPM and failure.
+- ➤ Voltage Monitoring Monitors various voltages of key elements, such as the CPU, and other critical system voltage levels to ensure stable current passing through mainboard components. - ➤ Fan Status Monitoring To prevent CPU from overheating, the CPU fan is monitored for RPM and failure.
 (CPU Cooling FAN with RPM sensor is required.) - ➤ Temperature Monitoring This item allows users to make sure whether the CPU or system runs in a suitable temperature.